Hevand/AzureDevOpsAgents_on_AKS/README.md

 - Allow the Azure Pipeline to create and configure Azure resources that are required by the application that is being deployed (RBAC)
 - Prevent Azure Pipeline to create, delete or modify Azure resources that are **not** related to the application that is being deployed (RBAC)

-As Microsoft-hosted agents will have trouble accessing the on premises source code, Company A started looking at self-hosted agents.
-By making these project-specific, it is possible to assign a managed service identity with limited permissions to the teams applications / infrastructure.
+Azure DevOps Pipelines offers Microsoft-hosted agents, but as these agents are not part of your companies network they will have trouble accessing the on premises source code.
+Consequently, Company A started looking at self-hosted agents.
+Every agent was made project-specific, so that it was possible to assign a managed service identity and have this identity be authorized ONLY to the teams applications / infrastructure.

-Applying this concept to their organization, they drafted an initial approach and got started.
+Applying this concept to their organization, they drafted an initial approach and implemented that.
 For every team and/or application:
 1) In the Azure DevOps organization, create a Project
 2) In the Azure environment, create an Azure Subscription or Resource Group<sup>1</sup>
 3) In the Azure environment, create a self-hosted build agent (VM) that connects to our Azure DevOps project.
 Configure the VM with a Managed Service Identity